raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

       * Display start.elf not found [error pattern](../../../configuration/led_blink_warnings.md) and wait forever.
    * else if boot-mode == `SD CARD`
       * Attempt to load firmware from the SD card
-         * Success - run firmware
+         * Success - run the firmware
          * Failure - continue
    * else if boot-mode == `NETWORK`
       * If boot-mode == `NETWORK` then